One person shot at Racetrac on Essen Lane, deputies still looking for suspect

 BATON ROUGE - One person was shot at a the Racetrac along Essen Lane Wednesday afternoon shortly before 4 p.m., according to authorities.

-Sources said the victim was taken to a hospital.
-Deputies are still looking for the shooter.
+Deputies said the victim suffered non-life-threatening injuries after being shot in the leg.
+Deputies are still looking for the shooter, who ran away from the gas station.

 Trending News